gersteinlab/MOAT/README.txt

 Usage: p_value_emp [variant file] [annotation file] [prohibited regions file] [permutation variants' directory] [output file]

 [variant file] is the same variant file used in run_moat, and the [annotation file] contains the annotations whose mutation burdens you want to evaluate. [prohibited regions file] works the same as [blacklist file], and [permutation variants' directory] corresponds to the [output directory] used in run_moat.
 The p-values are written to the [output file].

+H) MOATsim

+[] = user-defined parameter

+Usage: run_moat --algo=s --parallel=[y/n] -n=[number of permutations] --width=[width of whole genome bins] --min_width=[minimum width of whole genome bins] --fasta=[reference genome FASTA file directory] --blacklist_file=[blacklist file] --vfile=[variant file] --out=[output directory] --ncpu=[number of parallel CPU cores to use] --covar_file=[covariate signal file 1] [--covar_file=[covariate_signal_file_2] ...]

+MOATsim is a somatic variant simulator that produces [n] permutations of the input [variant file].
+Like MOAT-v, it divides the human genome into bins of size [width of whole genome bins]. [width] controls the size of the local genome context, in which we assume the covariates affecting the background mutation rate are more or less constant.
+The [min_width] parameter influences what MOATsim will do when it produces bins less than [width], which can happen at the ends of chromosomes, or if a blacklist region is encountered as defined in the [blacklist file].
+If the bin's size is higher than [min_width], MOATsim will proceed with the bin as is.
+Otherwise, it will attempt to merge the bin with an adjoining neighbor bin to avoid having a bin size below [min_width].
+If there are no adjoining neighbors available, the bin will be deleted.

+Bins are clustered using k-means clustering based on the similarity of their covariate signal profiles derived from the [covariate signal files].
+At least one such file must be provided when invoking MOATsim.
+The variants from the [variant file] are relocated within their cluster's bins to locations with the same trinucleotide identity as their original sites.
+Trinucleotide identities are derived from the sequence data imported from the [reference genome FASTA file directory].
+The [n] permuted variant datasets are produced as [n] files in the [output directory].

+The [parallel] flag indicates whether to use the OpenMPI-accelerated version [y] (recommended) or the much slower single CPU version [n].
+Finally, the [ncpu] option gives the user control over the number of CPU cores to use in the parallel version.
+This parameter can be omitted, in which case MOATsim will automatically use all available CPU cores.
+This can also be achieved by setting --ncpu to MAX.
+Alternatively, the user can specify any number between 2 and the maximum number of cores available.